Kharghar: Site for Central Park

-Plan for Central Park – Kharghar, NaviMumbai.

 The park occupies an area of 119 Ha. (approx.) spreading over into Sectors 23, 24 & 25 in Kharghar.
 An area of 80 ha. (approx.) is earmarked for 'Central Park'.
 It is a relatively flat terrain that has sporadic vegetation.
 The site acts as a link between two natural elements: hill and water.

-Mumbai: A sprawling hill plateau spread over 250 acres at Kharghar in Navi Mumbai will soon be up for grabs.
-The City and Industrial Development Corporation (Cidco) will hold a global auction with a reserve price of Rs 2,000 crore to create a theme-cum-entertainment city on the lines of Hollywood, Disneyland and Sentosa park in Singapore.
+A sprawling hill plateau spread over 250 acres at will soon be up for grabs.
+The City and Industrial Development Corporation (CIDCO) will hold a global auction with a reserve price of Rs 2,000 crore to create a theme-cum-entertainment city on the lines of Hollywood, Disneyland and Sentosa park in Singapore.

 The park has been open to the public since January 2010, and there is no entrance fee for visitors.
 Since its inauguration, Central Park at Kharghar has been the centre of recreational activities for people in Kharghar as well as other places.
 For safety, there are four CCTVs at Central Park, which keep a check on the visitors and keep a track of all the people.
-This move aims at ensuring maximum security for those who visit the park," a senior Cidco official said.
+This move aims at ensuring maximum security for those who visit the park," a senior CIDCO official said.

-In 2023, Residents of Kharghar and Navi Mumbai who frequently visited Central Park in Kharghar raised significant concerns about the park's deteriorating condition.
+In 2023, Residents of Kharghar who frequently visited Central Park in Kharghar raised significant concerns about the park's deteriorating condition.
 They emphasised the urgent need for maintenance and rejuvenation.
 The park's fencing had been stolen, and the lake within the premises was in dire need of cleaning since it was filled with algae and litter (mostly plastic bottles).
-In a positive turn of events for residents of Kharghar and Navi Mumbai, CIDCO has taken proactive steps to clean the once-polluted lake at Central Park.
+In a positive turn of events for residents of Kharghar, CIDCO has taken proactive steps to clean the once-polluted lake at Central Park.
 This commendable action was prompted by the vigilance of Kharghar Civic, a proactive Twitter account dedicated to addressing local concerns, which brought the matter to CIDCO's attention.
-Till July 2023, the lake was beautifully cleaned.
+By July 2023, the lake was beautifully cleaned.
 The difference in the lake before and after the clean-up was found remarkable by residents.